ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/algorithm_categorization/file_backed_operation.md

 #### 1. FileIDs
-FileIDs are associated with each box and are used to store boxes to specific positions in the file.
-The idea here is to have *MDBox* elements from the same parent and at the same level to sit close to each other.
-FileIDs are created when an *MDBox* splits into an *MDGridBox*.
-A new start FileID is provided by the *MDBoxController*.
-In fact the box controller will provide a contiguous block of FileIDs for the children.
+`fileID`s are associated with each box and are used to store boxes to specific positions in the file.
+The idea here is to have *MDBox* elements from the same parent and at the same level to sit close to each other. `fileID`s are created when an *MDBox* splits into an *MDGridBox*.
+A new start `fileID` is provided by the *MDBoxController*.
+In fact the box controller will provide a contiguous block of `fileID`s for the children.
 These are assigned to the child boxes. **Note that this is potentially a bottle-neck for parallelization.**

 #### 2. Save with file-backing enabled.

-The main way to store a workspace to file in a file-backed mode is to use the `MakeFileBacked` flat on *SaveMD*.
+The main way to store a workspace to file in a file-backed mode is to use the `MakeFileBacked` option on *SaveMD*.
 Note that there is also the option to just update a file-backed workspace using `UpdateFileBackEnd`.

 An integral component for saving the workspace is *MDBoxFlatTree* which is discussed [here](./load_and_save.md).
-The *MDBoxFlatTree* will store a pair for each box which consists of a position on the file and the number of events in that box.
+The *MDBoxFlatTree* is essentially a serialization mechanism for the box structure.
+For each *MDBox*, the events are stored in a for each box which consists of a position on the file and the number of events in that box.
 The position on the file is obtained using the FileID of the box.
 This information is also passed onto the box itself.